 \section{Quantum contextuality from a historical perspective}

-Here, we present a historical introduction to quantum contextuality from its origins to the time when the basis for experimentally testing Kochen-Specker contextuality was settled down.
-The aim of this part is to frame the results presented in the review within a historical context and trace connections between them that may help us to understand the evolution and ramifications of the field.
+Here we present a historical introduction to quantum contextuality from its origins to the time when the basis for experimentally testing Kochen-Specker contextuality was settled.
+The aim of this section is to frame the results presented in the review within a historical context and trace the connections between them that may help us to understand the evolution and ramifications of the field.